dotlang/language/README.md

 6. Any party can close/dispose their channel.
 Send or receive on a channel where there is no receiver or sender will cause blocking forever.
 If you want to prevent this, you need to implement this separately using another channel or any other mechanism.
 7. There are utility functions to create timed or always on channels (to be used as default in a select)
 8. Exclusive resources (sockets, file, ...) are implemented using channels to hide inherent mutability of their underlying resource.
+9. Doing read/write operations outside `$` operator will make it non-blocking.

 **Examples**

 1.
 ```
 std_reader, std_writer := createStd[string]()